In our endeavour to have productive days, we sometimes fail to recognise that how we finish our day has a big impact on how we start our next day.

 The better we end our day, the higher the chances we’ll have a great start to our next day.

 It’s really a paradigm shift for most of us to think that our effectiveness the next day really starts the day before.
-The best part about this is that these steps do not require a lot of time and the steps mentioned here are quite simple.
+The best part about this is that these steps don’t require a lot of time and the steps mentioned here are simple.

 Question: What is another practice that can help us be productive tomorrow?